vnworkday/config/README.md

 ## Prepare the environment

 1. Run `npm run install` to install the project dependencies
+2. Run `npm run prepare` to make sure commit hooks are installed

 ## ⚠️ Pre-commit ⚠️

 Make sure you have already run `make lint` before committing your code.
-This will ensure that your code is properly formatted and passes all the tests.
+This will ensure that your code is properly formatted and linted.